Rules and Policies

 Tuition is not pro-rated for missed classes, late starts, absences, or holidays.
 Holidays and vacations are taken into consideration when setting tuition rates.
 Students are welcome to make up a missed class with the approval of the instructor.
 Turning Pointe Dance Studio strives to keep tuition as low as possible.

 Solos are rare in Turning Pointe performances.
-Most soloists have competed in classical ballet competitions and have committed every weekend from end of Summer through Spring rehearsing and working on their solos.
+Most soloists have competed in classical ballet competitions and have committed every weekend from the end of Summer through Spring rehearsing and working on their solos.
 A soloist takes up to 6 ballet classes per week plus extra style classes.
-Turning Pointe faculty makes efforts to create a special role, dance, and atmosphere for seniors, taking into account that they will dancing their final performances, but it should not be assumed that they will be given a senior solo.
+Turning Pointe faculty makes efforts to create a special role, dance, and atmosphere for seniors, taking into account that they will be dancing their final performances, but it should not be assumed that they will be given a senior solo.
 Every year end performance has a different theme and format.
 Solos are not given for free.
 A Choreographer is a profession and they put many hours into creating a solo, costuming, editing music, and working with a dancer.
-Choreographer fees for all solos are between $700 -$1500.
+Choreographer fees for all solos are between $750-$1500.